ColinOrr/colinorr.github.io/_posts/2016-01-21-visual-studio-code-snippets.md

 git clone https://github.com/ColinOrr/vstudio-snippets "My Code Snippets"
 ```

-Visual Studio watches and automatically picks up snippets from this folder, so
+Visual Studio watches this folder and automatically loads the snippets, so no
-no need for a restart!
+need for a restart!

 test
 ----